jackjdleslie/scanthesky/README.md

 npm run dev
 ```

+(note: if you want to simulate being logged in, add a query parameter user_id with the id you want to use - for example [http://localhost:8080?user_id=testuser](http://localhost:8080?user_id=testuser))

 ### Watching for smart contract events

 To obtain the data from the emitted smart contract events: